-This increase is primarily due to higher resources received free of charge for the depreciation of the fit-out of office accommodation provided through the Department of Finance (Building Management and Works).
+The increase is primarily due to higher resources received free of charge for the depreciation of the fit-out of office accommodation provided through the Department of Finance (Building Management and Works).
+The additional expense is offset by increased revenue for services received free of charge.